Relative transverse activity as a probe of collectivity-like long-range correlations in pp collisions at $\sqrt{s}=13$ TeV: Introduction

-Surprisingly, the long-range, ridge-like correlation structures have also been observed in high-multiplicity proton–lead (p–Pb) and proton–proton (pp) collisions \cite{CMS:2010ifv, ALICE:2012eyl, ATLAS:2012cix}, systems that were initially considered too small to sustain the formation of a collectively expanding, hydrodynamic medium.
-These observations have generated significant debate concerning the underlying mechanisms responsible for the emergence of collectivity-like signatures in small collision systems.
-On one hand, these observations may suggest the emergence of collective dynamics even in systems with limited spatial extent.
-On the other hand, QCD-driven mechanisms, such as multiple partonic interactions (MPI), color reconnection (CR), and gluon saturation effects are also capable of generating correlation patterns that resemble those typically attributed to hydrodynamic flow \cite{schenke2012, dusling2013, ortiz2013}.
-Disentangling these competing effects requires precision observables sensitive to the dynamics of particle production across different kinematic and event-activity regimes.
+Remarkably, the long-range ridge-like correlation structures have also been observed in high-multiplicity proton--lead (p--Pb) and proton--proton (pp) collisions \cite{CMS:2010ifv, ALICE:2012eyl, ATLAS:2012cix}, which were previously considered too small to sustain the formation of a collectively expanding hydrodynamic medium.
+These observations have sparked intense debate regarding the microscopic origin of collectivity-like signatures in small collision systems.
+On one hand, they may suggest the emergence of collective dynamics even in systems with limited spatial extent.
+On the other hand, QCD-driven mechanisms, such as multiple partonic interactions (MPI), color reconnection (CR), and gluon saturation effects, are also capable of generating correlation patterns that resemble those typically attributed to hydrodynamic flow.
+Precision observables sensitive to particle production dynamics across different kinematic and event-activity regimes are therefore needed to constrain these competing contributions and provide a reliable baseline for interpreting the experimental data.
 The two-particle number correlation function, $R_{2}(\Delta \eta, \Delta \varphi)$, and the two-particle transverse momentum correlation function, $P_{2}(\Delta \eta, \Delta \varphi)$, are particularly well suited for this purpose \cite{sharma2009methods}.
-The $R_{2}(\Delta \eta, \Delta \varphi)$, probes correlations among particle pairs in terms of multiplicity fluctuations, while the transverse momentum correlation function, $P_{2}(\Delta \eta, \Delta \varphi)$, is sensitive to transverse momentum fluctuations.
-Measurements of $R_{2}$ and $P_{2}$ by the ALICE Collaboration in Pb--Pb collisions at $\sqrt{s_{\rm NN}}=2.76$ TeV \cite{aliceR2P2} revealed pronounced near- and away-side structures, with $P_{2}$ consistently narrower than $R_{2}$, reflecting their differing sensitivities to collective flow, jet correlations, and local charge conservation \cite{adam2017flow}.
+The $R_{2}(\Delta \eta, \Delta \varphi)$ probes correlations among particle pairs in terms of multiplicity fluctuations, while the transverse-momentum correlation function, $P_{2}(\Delta \eta, \Delta \varphi)$, is sensitive to transverse-momentum fluctuations.
+Measurements of $R_{2}$ and $P_{2}$ correlations by the ALICE Collaboration in Pb--Pb collisions at $\sqrt{s_{\rm NN}}=2.76$~TeV \cite{aliceR2P2} revealed pronounced near- and away-side structures.
+Notably, $P_{2}$ was found to be consistently narrower than $R_{2}$, reflecting their distinct sensitivities to collective flow, jet correlations, and local charge conservation \cite{adam2017flow}.
 Simulation studies with AMPT, EPOS, and UrQMD further demonstrated that the relative contributions of hydrodynamic expansion, resonance decays, and jet fragmentation can be disentangled by comparing charge-independent (CI) and charge-dependent (CD) combinations of the $R_{2}$ and $P_{2}$ correlators \cite{basu2021differential}.
 However, while such studies have provided critical information in large systems, the systematic studies of $R_{2}$ and $P_{2}$ correlations in small systems such as pp collisions remain far less explored.